jimf/monadplus/README.md

 #### `maybe :: Maybe → MaybePlus`

-A top-level export, `maybe` receives a `Maybe` implementation and returns a `MaybePlus` constructor that is configured to work with the particlar `Maybe` implementation given.
+A top-level export, `maybe` receives a `Maybe` implementation and returns a `MaybePlus` constructor that is configured to work with the particular `Maybe` implementation given.
 Generally this is only called once.

 #### `msum :: MaybePlus → Function`